Mastering Metering: A Guide to Metering Modes in Photography

 Where Do You Adjust Metering?

-Typically, in models such as the Canon 5Ds, you can change the metering mode right on the display screen by clicking the “Q” symbol on the camera body and selecting “Metering”.
+Typically, in models such as the Canon 5Ds, you can change the metering mode on the display screen by clicking the “Q” symbol on the camera body and selecting “Metering.”

-On some camera brands, such as the Nikon D5, there is an actual physical button on the camera for metering modes.
+Some camera brands, such as the Nikon D5, have an actual physical button for metering modes.

 When in doubt, look at the camera menu!
 All settings are located there, even if there are physical buttons on the camera for them.